byh711/Lecture_summarization/README.md

 **Before:** "The concept of neural networks is based on the understanding of biological neural networks."

 **After:** "Neural networks mimic biological networks."

-## **Model Architecture Details**

-### **BART**

-BART utilizes a Transformer-based neural machine translation architecture.
-It's designed with a bidirectional encoder (like BERT) and a left-to-right decoder (like GPT), making it highly effective for text summarization tasks.

-### **GPT-2**

-GPT-2 employs a stacked Transformer decoder architecture for text generation, with a notable capacity for learning from diverse data, making it adept at generating coherent and contextually relevant summaries.

-### **Llama 2 & Gemma**

-Both models are built on Transformer architectures, optimized for efficiency and scalability.
-Llama 2 and Gemma excel in understanding and generating human-like text, attributable to their extensive pre-training on vast datasets.

 ## **Discussion**